 - Grimsby & Immingham

 1.1.2) Shipping company offering services from Vietnam to UK ports

 184.108.40.206) Port of Grimsby & Immingham

 Grimsby & Immingham is among the 3 busiest ports of the Kingdom.
-It is a key port for the UK imports.
-54.4 million of tonnes were administered in G&I in 2016.
-It is the 2nd port of the country in terms of Roro cargo, the 3rd in terms of oil products and the 5th for the liquid bulk.
-In 2016, it administered 16 million of tonnes of Roro cargo, 12 million of tonnes of oil products and 19 million of tonnes of liquid bulk.
+It is a key port for UK imports.
+54.4 million tonnes were administered in G&I in 2016.
+It is the 2nd port of the country in terms of Roro cargo, the 3rd in terms of oil products, and the 5th for the liquid bulk.
+In 2016, it administered 16 million tonnes of Roro cargo, 12 million tonnes of oil products, and 19 million tonnes of liquid bulk.

 75% of the shipments handled are imported in this port.
 Only 10% of the shipment are traded with other domestic ports.
 Half of the goods handled are exchanged with the EU and 25% with international destinations.

 Like Grimsby & Immingham, the port of Liverpool is equally focused on imports, with 75% of the cargo managed imported.
 The majority of the exchanges through Liverpool are made with the EU and international ports, and only 20% are made with other UK ports.
 Liverpool is the 4th largest UK port for Roro cargo and the 7th for liquid bulk.
 Respectively, 11 million and 8 million tonnes of liquid bulk and Roro cargo were handled there in 2016.
 A total of 32 million tonnes of goods were handled in Liverpool during the same year.